ishan1729/docs/refguide/optimistic-locking.md

 # Optimistic Locking

 ## Introduction
-Optimistic Locking is a technique to guarantee prevention for concurrent modification of a table record.
-It differs from _pessimistic locking_ as the latter puts an actual lock on the database record at the time of reading.
-This reduces the performance and scalability of the system.
-Also, this is not an applicable pattern for stateless services.
-Optimistic locking uses a `version` column in the table to verify whether the record is still the same as it was at the time of reading it.
+_Optimistic Locking_ is a technique to guarantee prevention for concurrent modification of a table record.
+It differs from _pessimistic locking_ as the latter puts an actual lock on the database record at the time of reading. _Pessimistic Locking_ reduces the performance and scalability of the system.
+Also, this is not an applicable pattern for stateless services. _Optimistic locking_ uses a `version` column in the table to verify whether the record is still the same as it was at the time of reading it.

 ## Available since
 Optimistic locking is available from Mendix 7.5 onwards.